Our Rules set out the entry requirements for Fellows and Associates of other actuarial bodies who move to New Zealand.

 Please note that the information on this page is a guide only and the Rules, and where the Rules allow it, the discretion of Council, prevail at all times.

-If you have further questions or are unclear about your eligibility, please contact the Secretariat with details of your specific circumstances.
+If you have further questions or are unclear about your eligibility, please contact us with details of your specific circumstances.